OYLA: OYLA Junior

 This is the cover of OYLA Junior magazine, Issue #2 (July 2025), designed for children aged 8 and above.
 The theme blends fun and science, featuring a whimsical bathroom scene where a cute, cartoonish shark with candy teeth bathes in a tub, eating chocolate while surrounded by soap bubbles and sea creatures.
 The main headline reads: “A Sweet Tooth’s Guide to Healthy Teeth”.

 In May 2025, OYLA launched second publication titled “OYLA Junior”.
 Aimed at readers aged 8 to 11, the magazine features approximately 48 pages of illustrated science content, hands-on activities, and puzzles.
 Like its parent publication, OYLA Junior is ad-free and focuses on fostering curiosity in STEM topics through visual storytelling and age-appropriate explanations.
 As of its launch, the magazine is available in print format, with a digital edition planned for future release.

+OYLA Workbook

+OYLA also produces the OYLA Workbook, a companion publication issued alongside the magazine.
+Aimed at the same twelve-and-over readership, the workbook is designed to extend the articles of the parent magazine into hands-on activity and is built on the principle that scientific understanding develops through active engagement rather than passive reading.

+Each issue offers experiments and demonstrations intended to be reproduced at home using ordinary household materials.
+The workbook is organized around two main components.
+The first is a set of experiments and observation tasks that translate abstract concepts from an article into a physical setup.
+The second is a section of active-learning questions.
+The tasks are deliberately structured so that they cannot be delegated to a AI, emphasizing direct contact with real materials.
+Completed works in form of photographs, drawings, crafts and diagrams can be uploaded to a gallery on the OYLA website, where a curated selection is chosen for publication.

 OYLA Podcast

 On October 4, 2023, OYLA launched the “OYLA Podcast”, a weekly educational series designed for curious young listeners and families.
 Each episode runs approximately 6–12 minutes and explores engaging science, history, or math topics.
 Initial episodes included titles such as “Why is it dark at night?” and “Who taught doctors to wash their hands?”
 The podcast is available on major platforms, including Apple Podcasts, Goodpods, and Spotify.